MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 **To include CI or CD workflows to automate Teams app development process in GitHub**:

-1. Create a folder under `.github/workflows`
+1. Create folder under `.github/workflows`
-1. Copy the template files (either one or both of them):
+1. Copy an one of the following template files:
     * [github-ci-template.yml](https://github.com/OfficeDev/TeamsFx/blob/main/docs/cicd_insider/github-ci-template.yml) for CI workflow.
     * [github-cd-template.yml](https://github.com/OfficeDev/TeamsFx/blob/main/docs/cicd_insider/github-cd-template.yml) for CD workflow.
-1. Customize these workflows to fit your scenarios.
+1. Customize the workflows to fit your scenarios.

 ### Customize CI workflow

-You can make the following changes to adapt the workflow for your project:
+Follow the steps to adapt the workflow for your project:

 1. Change how the CI flow is triggered.
-We default to when a pull request is created targeting the `dev` branch.
 1. Use a npm build script, or customize the way you build the project in the automation code.
-1. Use a npm test script which returns zero for success, and/or change the test commands.
+1. Use a npm test script which returns zero for success, and change the test commands.

 ### Customize CD workflow

-The following steps to customize CD workflow:
+Follow the steps to customize CD workflow:

 1. By default, the CD workflow is triggered, when new commits are made to the `main` branch.
 1. Create GitHub [repository secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) by environment to hold Azure service principal and M365 account login credentials.
-The following table lists all the secrets you need to create on GitHub, and for detailed usage, please refer to the GitHub Actions [README.md](https://github.com/OfficeDev/teamsfx-cli-action/blob/main/README.md).
+For mor information,[GitHub Actions](https://github.com/OfficeDev/teamsfx-cli-action/blob/main/README.md).
 1. Change the build scripts if necessary.
-1. Remove the test scripts if you don't have tests.
+1. Remove the test scripts if you don't have any.

 > [!NOTE]
 > The provision step is not included in the CD template as it's usually executed only once.
 You can either execute provision Within Teams Toolkit, TeamsFx CLI, or using a separate workflow.
-Please remember to commit after provisioning (results of provisioning will be deposited inside the `.fx` folder).
+Ensure to commit after provisioning.
+The results of provisioning are deposited in `.fx` folder.

 ### Github secrets

-Steps to create secrets by environment in GitHub:
+The following table lists all the secrets you need to create secrets by environment in GitHub:

 1. In the project **Settings** page, navigate to **Environments** section and select **New environment**.
 1. Enter a name for your environment.
 The default environment name provided in the template is `test_environment`.
-Select **Configure environment** to proceed.
+Select **Configure environment**.
-1. In the next page, Select **Add Secret** to add secrets for each of the items listed in the table below.
+1. Select **Add Secret** to add secrets for each of the items listed in the table below.

 |Name|Description|
 |---|---|